 Contact your team to request a volunteer.

-The Patient & Caregiver Resource Guide is designed to provide information about our care and to address frequently asked questions and concerns.
-We hope this guide addresses many of your initial questions and provides other important information to assist in meeting your care needs.
+The PATIENT & CAREGIVER TRAINING GUIDE is designed to provide information about our care and to address frequently asked questions and concerns.
+We hope this guide answers many of your initial questions and provides other important information to assist in meeting your care needs.

 Community Hospice & Palliative Care strives to provide you with the best of care.
 Our mission is to improve the quality of life for patients and families and to be the compassionate guide for end-of-life care in the community.